• Skip to primary navigation

 The Power of 3 to 5

-You don’t need and can’t do much with a massive collection of strengths, weaknesses, opportunities, and threats.
+You don’t need, and can’t do much with, a massive collection of strengths, weaknesses, opportunities, and threats.

 The best SWOT analysis will include open discussion to clarify, modify, combine, and eliminate items from your initial list.

-The next step is to prune and prioritize your factors to no more than 3 to 5 for each category.
+You should prune and prioritize your factors to no more than 3 to 5 for each category.

 One of the best techniques for pruning and prioritizing is using the RightPage consensus building tool.